THE FORCE BEHIND

 Created by survivors of sexual assault that was enabled by Michigan State University, USA Gymnastics, and the US Olympic Committee, The Army of Survivors was founded by a diverse pool of athletes competing at all levels: gymnasts, divers, runners, softball players, volleyball players, and more.
 Our unique history allows us to bring awareness to the systemic problem of sexual abuse of athletes; our goal is to end this culture of abuse by ensuring all parties are held accountable, creating transparency in reporting, building an environment where athletes do not fear retaliation when reporting abuse, and advocating for change to protect survivors.

-Julie Ann Rivers-Cochran, MSW, a national leader in the field of the prevention and intervention of gender-based violence, has joined the Army of Survivors as Executive Director.
-Rivers-Cochran brings with her over 20 years of experience in the nonprofit sector.
-Prior to accepting this position, Rivers-Cochran worked for the National Center on Domestic Violence, Trauma and Mental Health and as President for Blackbird Consulting for Nonprofits.
-As a survivor of childhood trauma, Rivers-Cochran is a fierce advocate whose personal experience with the the impact of sexual assault and domestic violence has translated into a lifelong goal of listening to, and then advocating for, survivors while holding perpetrators and the systems that support them accountable.
-Rivers-Cochran holds a Master’s Degree in Social Work from Florida State University and a Bachelor’s Degree in Journalism from St. John Fisher College.
+Julie Ann Rivers-Cochran, MSW is a leader within the field of the prevention and intervention of gender-based violence (GBV).
+Over 20 years ago, Julie Ann began her career in the movement to end GBV by providing direct services and advocacy for survivors at local domestic violence and sexual assault programs throughout the United States.
+Prior to TAOS, Rivers-Cochran worked for the National Center on Domestic Violence, Trauma and Mental Health and as Founder for Blackbird Consulting for Nonprofits, a consultancy committed to helping nonprofit organizations carry out their mission while best serving their constituency.
+As a survivor of childhood trauma, Rivers-Cochran is a fierce advocate, whose personal experience with the impact of sexual assault and domestic violence has translated into a lifelong goal of listening to, then advocating for survivors while holding perpetrators and the systems that support them accountable.
+Rivers-Cochran serves on the Advisory Committee for Safe Sport International and holds a Master’s Degree in Social Work from Florida State University, a BA in Communications/Journalism from St. John Fisher College, and an Executive Certificate in Transformational Nonprofit Leadership from the University of Notre Dame’s Mendoza College of Business.

-Alyssa Girardi joined The Army of Survivors as Marketing and Communications Director in May 2021.
-In her role, she creates, manages and distributes content for The Army of Survivors, as well as helps to develop and implement initiatives that increase the organization’s visibility.
+Alyssa Girardi joined The Army of Survivors as Director of Marketing & Communications in May 2021.
+In her role, she oversees all marketing and public relations efforts for The Army of Survivors, as well as helps to develop and implement initiatives that increase the organization’s visibility.
+She also creates, manages and distributes content for the organization.
 Prior to joining the organization, Alyssa spent four years managing content and social media for the Vegas Golden Knights, the NHL team in Las Vegas, Nevada.
 Prior to the Golden Knights, she worked in public relations for both the Detroit Red Wings and USA Hockey.
 A passionate advocate for equality, Alyssa uses her professional experience in sports to work toward creating a safer environment for survivors in the athletic community.
 She is a graduate of Michigan State University with a degree in journalism.
 In her free time, Alyssa enjoys reading and spending time outdoors.

 President and Founder

-Dr. Moore is a Witness and Victim Crisis Counselor with the Department of Prosecuting Attorneys with the city and county of Honolulu.
-She has learned through her experience as a Nassar survivor that going through the judicial process is traumatic in itself, thus one of her career goals is to make that process more seamless for other survivors and their families.
-Dr. Moore also has experience in individual and group psychotherapy, diagnostic assessment, and trauma therapy.
-She completed her Doctorate in Clinical and Forensic Psychology at the Illinois School of Professional Psychology, Master’s degrees in Clinical Psychology at ISPP, Master’s degree in forensic psychology at the University of North Dakota, and her undergraduate degree in psychology at Central Michigan University.
-Dr. Moore has received The Foundation for Global Sports Development’s 2018 Humanitarian Award, the 2018 Arthur Ashe Award for courage from ESPN, and the 2018 Glamour Women of the Year award.
-Through TAOS, she looks forward to changing the culture of sport, making it safer for all athletes.
+Dr. Moore is an adjunct professor for The Chicago School of Professional Psychology’s Criminology department.
+She has learned through her experience as a Nassar survivor that going through the judicial process is traumatic in itself, thus one of her career goals is to train others, and to make that process more seamless for other survivors and their families.
+Dr. Moore has previous experience working as a Victim and Witness Crisis Counselor with the Department of Prosecuting Attorneys with the city and county of Honolulu.
+She also has experience working in correctional facilities, providing individual and group psychotherapy, trauma therapy, and conducting forensic and psychological assessments.
+Dr. Moore completed her Doctorate in Clinical and Forensic Psychology at the Illinois School of Professional Psychology (ISPP), Master’s degrees in Clinical Psychology at ISPP, Master’s degree in forensic psychology at the University of North Dakota, and her undergraduate degree in psychology at Central Michigan University.
+Dr. Moore has received The Foundation for Global Sports Development’s 2018 Humanitarian Award, the 2018 Arthur Ashe Award for Courage from ESPN, and the 2018 Glamour Women of the Year award.
+Through TAOS, she looks forward to using her personal and professional experience to help change the culture of sport, where the voices of the athletes are heard and listened to, and the mental and physical health of the athlete is a priority.

 John-Michael, as an elite athlete, endured sexual abuse from coaches, benefactors, and medical team which resulted in years of PTSD, depression, anxiety, and even suicide attempts.
 Now, through writing, speaking, and consulting, John-Michael helps individuals and organizations identify the signs of grooming, manipulation, and stigmatizing of sexual abuse and how to help survivors (of any type of abuse) face the past and find their true self.
 His books, Surface Tension (2018), Cracked Surface (2020), and Broken Surface (2021) illustrate the sexual exploitation that he endured as an athlete and actor, and the long-term effects.
 He also has started An Athlete’s Silence, anathletessilence.com

-With Founding Board Members: Honorable Judge Rosemarie Aquilina, Senator Curtis Hertel Jr., Sara Teristi, and Olivia Venuto.
+With Founding Board Members: Honorable Judge Rosemarie Aquilina, Senator Curtis Hertel Jr., Sara Teristi, Olivia Venuto and Louise Montag.

 TAOS Campus Ambassadors help us further our mission on their campuses by distributing resources, establishing relationships with student activists and campus organizations that align with our mission, and amplifying the voices of those on campus through The Army of Survivors’ channels.
 To learn more click here.